 You can register online at www.gov.uk/register-to-vote

-Before June 2014, the ‘head of every household’ could register everyone who lived at their address.
+Everyone is now responsible for registering themselves.
+Prior to June 2014, the ‘head of every household’ could register everyone who lived at their address.
 However, the process has now changed.

 Your national insurance number can be found on:

 If you haven’t been given a national insurance number, you will need to provide a reason when applying.
 We will then contact you to provide evidence as to your identity.

 If you have received a letter telling you that you are registered to vote you do not need to do anything.
 You will receive the poll card before the next elections.